carolhanna01/jarFly-learner/README.md

 Artifact for the paper "Reinforcement Learning for Mutation Operator Selection in Automated Program Repair".
-This repository includes a modified version of the [JarFly](https://github.com/squaresLab/genprog4java) framework that implements our approach as well as instructions and scripts for replication.
+This repository includes a modified version of the [JaRFly](https://github.com/squaresLab/genprog4java) framework that implements our approach as well as instructions and scripts for replication.
 Results separately available on Zenodo (to be made public after review period for anonymity purposes).

 # Repository structure:

-**src**: modified version of the JarFly framework that includes our implementations.
+**src**: modified version of the JaRFly framework that includes our implementations.

 **reports**: supplementary material including systematic overview of the tools that we considered as well as the results of our literature review.